 I can’t tell you the number of times I’ve been thankful that we packed our basic home toolset before we headed off to the campground!

-If you don’t own any tools at all, you can start with just a simple tool kit found in hardware stores or even Walmart.
+If you don’t own any tools at all, you can start with just a simple tool kit found in hardware stores or even these larger stores carry them.

 You may think you already carry every possible tool there is in your RV.

 But then we saw the most awesome RV gadget and had to add it to our camping tools list!

 One of our newest “finds” is called a “Hitch Grip.”